-An introductory video shows how the program works, but if you ever need help, you can click one of the very helpful tutorials.
-It's very easy to get the hang of how it works fairly quickly.
+An introductory video shows how the program works, but if you ever need help you can view one of the very helpful tutorials.
+It's very easy to use, so you should be able to get the hang of how it works quickly.

 Setting up subject areas, students, and the main calendar is simple.
 Just click anywhere on the calendar to bring up your scheduling tools.

 You can track and report hours for each class, a requirement for some homeschoolers.
-Assignments to be graded can be put into different categories such as quizzes, projects, and tests so that they can be weighted differently if you wish.
-If you’re using a unit study, you can even group subjects together for a single grade if you wish to do so.
+Assignments to be graded can be put into different categories such as quizzes, homework, projects, and tests so that they can be weighted independently if you wish.
+If you are using a unit study, you can even group subjects together for a single grade if you wish to do so.
 The system will calculate grades for each type of activity properly for a final grade.
-(Setting up weighting for assignments might take more time than entering assignments themselves, but it gives your grading much greater accuracy.)
+(Setting up weighting for assignments might take more time than entering the actual assignments, but it gives your grading much greater accuracy.)

-The look-up widget is one I’d likely use all the time.
-It includes automatic links to a dictionary, a thesaurus, the Bible, Wikipedia, Google, Bing, Amazon, the Homeschool Buyers Co-op, movies, and recipes.
+The lookup widget is one I’d likely use all the time.
+It includes automatic links to a dictionary, a thesaurus, the Bible, Wikipedia, Google, Bing, Amazon, movies, and recipes.
 When you are creating your lesson plans and need to find an article, just enter the topic and hit Wikipedia or Google.
-Need to search Amazon for book titles or to order books?
+Need to search Amazon to order books?
 You can accomplish these tasks quickly without leaving Homeschool Planet.

 I suspect that homeschooling moms will keep Homeschool Planet up on their computers throughout the day, checking off assignments, entering grades, making notes, and planning ahead.
-You’ll be even more likely to do so if you organize the rest of your life through Homeschool Planet as well using the calendar and scheduling features and the to-do and shopping lists.
+You’ll be even more likely to do so if you organize the rest of your life through Homeschool Planet as well, using the calendar and scheduling features and the to-do and shopping lists.
 You can send messages to family members if you’ve entered phone or email info for them into the system.
-You can even write a shopping list in the planner then print it out or text it to your or your spouse’s phone or send it as an email.
+You can even write a shopping list in the planner then print it out or text it to your phone.